PKehnel/Azure-3-Tier-Webapp/README.md

 **Open Topics:**
 - auswahl betriebsystem
 - Kusto Queries zur Logauswertung (2-3)
+- add DB entry to display on Website

 **On Hold**
 - Tagging (Example or do we add it to all?)
 (Policy tagging)